Updated April 2021

 Step 1 – Use Shopify’s public APIs to create a backup tool

-There are many different APIs available through Shopify, each with their own uses.
+There are many different APIs available through Shopify, each with its uses.
 Once you have a better understanding of the APIs that are available, you can then plan out how to leverage them to get all the available information from your store, and at what frequency – so you can try to capture the changes you’re making.
 This will require building out the infrastructure to support making these API calls to Shopify, handling the responses that Shopify sends back, and how to properly store the information you receive.

 Step 2 – Secure your backup